fylgja/site/src/components/scrollbar.md

 ### Cross browser support

-Currently the scrollbar styles are split in the newer spec.
-That is only supported by Firefox.
+Currently the scrollbar styles are split in the newer specification that is only supported by Firefox.

 And the webkit version that is supported by all moderne browsers except Firefox.

 This CSS component mimics the newer spec with the webkit version.

 And so limits the possibilities found in the webkit version.

-Making this CSS component as safe solution for a near cross browser style.
-With minor OS differences.
+Making this CSS component as safe solution for a near cross browser style, with minor OS differences.

 ### Mixin (SCSS only)